* Bunds rebound after last week’s big sell-off

 * Euro zone data, ECB may be next market movers

-LONDON, Jan 7 (Reuters) - Investors snapped up German Bunds on Monday, after the euro zone’s lowest-risk debt plunged to one-month lows last week, even though further falls were expected after a raft of forecast-beating U.S. data.
+LONDON, Jan 7 (Reuters) - Investors snapped up German Bunds on Monday, after the euro zone’s lowest-risk debt tumbled to one-month lows last week, even though fresh falls were expected on a cautiously upbeat outlook for the U.S. economy.

 Bund futures fell by almost three points last week to their lowest in a month at 142.52.
-On Monday, at the start of the first full week of trading of 2013, they rebounded and were last 30 ticks higher at 143.05.
+On Monday, at the start of the first full week of trading of 2013, they rebounded by 31 ticks to settle at 143.06.

-Analysts said Bunds could fall further in the near term as the improved U.S. outlook and the relative calm in the euro zone provide a favourable environment for yield hunting.
+Analysts saw more setbacks for Bunds in the near term as an improved U.S. outlook and relative calm in the euro zone provide a favourable environment for yield hunting.

 “There’s an overall tendency to say goodbye to safe-haven assets and pick up yield somewhere.
 If you just keep on holding your safe-haven assets you will somehow bleed to death,” said DZ Bank rate strategist Christian Lenk.

 “Even if you don’t see very positive news in the next few weeks I could well imagine we will see lower levels in the Bund and a return to yield levels where we’ve seen resistance in the past ... the 1.60-1.70 percent area is crucial.”